jnuccitelli/Project_2024/Reports/ColumnSortAnalysis.md

 ![main_sorted_weak_efficiency](../Graphs/GraphsColumnSort/main_sorted_weak_efficiency.png)

 ## Comp_Small: Average Time Spent Computing (Sorting) Per Processor

 For the measurements for this section, we used Avg time/rank from the Cali file, which would be the average amount of time each task takes to sort and merge its sections of the array.
+This part of the column sort algorithm is parallelized.

 ### Strong Scaling Plots

+For all input sizes, the time taken significantly decreases as the number of threads increases, showing a sharp drop from 0 to 32 threads.
+However, the performance gains diminish beyond a certain thread count, indicating diminishing returns with higher parallelization.

+For these smaller inputs, there’s a steep initial drop in time taken as threads increase from 1 to around 32, after which the time remains nearly constant.
+This suggests that the overhead of additional processors outweighs the benefit for smaller input sizes beyond this point.The results are consistent across different input types, meaning the algorithm's performance is relatively independent to the input type.

+For the largest input size, the plot only goes up to 16 threads and shows a more gradual decline in time with increasing threads.
+This suggests that the problem is large enough to benefit from parallelization across all available threads within this range.

 ![comp_small_65536](../Graphs/GraphsColumnSort/comp_small_65536.png)
 ![comp_small_262144](../Graphs/GraphsColumnSort/comp_small_262144.png)